rremigius/mozel/README.md

 A watcher can be configured with the following properties:

 - `path`: (string, required): The path from the current Mozel to watch.
 - `handler`: (function, required): The handler to call when a value changes.
-Takes three arguments:
+Takes one argument, which is an object with the following properties:
-    - `newValue`: the new value
+    - `newValue`: (any): The value after the change.
-    - `oldValue`: the value before the change
+    - `oldValue`: (any): The value before the change.
-    - `path`: the path that changed
+    - `valuePath`: (string): The path at the level the watcher is watching.
+    - `changePath`: (string): The path at the deepest level where the actual change occurred.
 - `deep`: (boolean) If set to `true`, will respond to changes deeper than the given path.
 Will make a deep clone to provide the old value.
 - `immediate`: (boolean) If set to `true`, will call the handler immediately with the current value.